Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/Kernel Source/README.md

 ## Configuring PS2 Linux to Build Software Against Different Kernel Version

-The kernel source directory that PS2 Linux will build sofware against is referenced by the ```/usr/src/linux``` symlink.
+The kernel source directory that PS2 Linux will build software against is referenced by the ```/usr/src/linux``` symlink.
 To reconfigure this, the symlink must be recreated to reference a different source directory.

 ### Example (as root)